mCRL2org/mCRL2/doc/sphinx/developer_manual/testing.rst

 testing.

 All tests are set up such that they can be executed locally by using ctest.
-For example, by executing :option:`ctest -j8` in the build directory we can run all test on eight cores.
+For example, by executing `ctest -j8` in the build directory we can run all test on eight cores.
 This can take more than an hour to complete.
-Furthermore, using the :option:`-R` option we can only execute tests that contain the given string in their name.
+Furthermore, using the `-R` option we can only execute tests that contain the given string in their name.

 Random Testing